志萍的三分田

 club: a heavy stick with one end thicker than the other, that is used as a weapon (常指一端较粗大的)大头棒,击棍

-Ross: Marsha, these are cave people.
-Okay?
-They have issues like 'Gee, that glacier's getting kinda
+Ross: Okay.
+Marsha, see, these are, are cave people, okay?
+They have issues like'Gee, that glacier's

-gee ['dʒi:]: exclamation (especially NAmE) a word that some people use to show that they are surprised, impressed
+gee ['dʒi:]: a word that some people use to show that they are surprised, impressed or annoyed (表达一种强烈的反应

 glacier ['gleiʃə]: a large mass of ice, formed by snow on mountains, that moves very slowly down a valley 冰川,冰河